-Like this print I have in my laundry room, for example.
+Like this print I had in my laundry room, for example.

-So instead of taking it down, I came up with another idea altogether!
+So instead of taking it down, I came up with another solution altogether!

 I originally thought I’d use white paper to line the print with and then add lettering.

-I instead decided to use foam board from the dollar store. (so not only is this easy peasy…it’s also budget friendly, too!)
+I instead decided to use a foam board from the dollar store. (so not only is this easy peasy…it’s also budget-friendly, too…win!)

-I simple took the inside measurements and marked and cut the foam board accordingly.
+I simply took the inside measurements and marked and cut the foam board accordingly.

 Which worked perfectly, by the way.